This article discusses German citizenship by descent (CBD), its eligibility requirements, benefits, and application

 However, this is more of an exception than a rule, so don’t count on it when it comes to building your global passport portfolio if you’re an aspiring or an existing Nomad Capitalist.

 To sum it up, if you voluntarily apply for and accept some other nationality – for example, by way of citizenship by investment – you will lose German citizenship automatically.

-Whenever a ‘free’ citizenship is on the table, we will generally advise our clients to take it.
+Whenever free citizenship is on the table, we will generally advise our clients to take it.
 However, that’s not before we weigh up the impact that this additional citizenship would have on their lifestyle and wealth management choices.

 Luckily, Germany is a pretty great country to have ancestry in and from which to obtain citizenship by descent.
 Although the process can take a few years, it’s pretty inclusive and straightforward too.

-For example, if you do business in Europe and would love to spend more than the 90 days you’re currently allowed to spend in the Schengen zone at a time, then a German passport would be extremely beneficial to you.
+For example, if you do business in Europe and would love to spend more than 90 days there, then a German passport would be extremely beneficial to you.